pgeu/pgeu-system/docs/confreg/schedule.md

 details about the session.

 Tags <a name="tags"></a>
-:     Tags can be assigned ot each session if enabled at the conference level.
+:     Tags can be assigned to each session if enabled at the conference level.
 Each session can have zero or more tags assigned.
 These can later be used in the schedule for viewing, or similar things.
 There is currently not much core functionality like filtering, but could be in the future.